 New Look, New Record: KLN Rebrands

-HONG KONG SAR – Media OutReach Newswire – 27 April 2025 – KLN Logistics Group Limited (“KLN”; Stock Code 0636) today announced the official launch of its rebranding initiative with a grand event held at its Hong Kong Headquarters.
-286 children from various schools across Hong Kong collaborated to attempt the GUINNESS WORLD RECORDS TM Title for“Most People Playing Heads or Tails Simultaneously”.
-The children learned about the history of coins and Hong Kong's development before using the coins to decorate a special sculpture, demonstrating KLN's commitment to supporting Hong Kong Committee for UNICEF (“UNICEF HK”), reflecting its international presence and dedication to diversity and inclusion.

-From left: GUINNESS WORLD RECORDSTM Official Adjudicator; Vic Cheung, Executive Director and Chief Executive Officer of KLN; Judy Chen, Chairman of UNICEF HK; and Hon Bing-wah, Hong Kong designer and artist.
+From left: GUINNESS WORLD RECORDS Official Adjudicator; Vic Cheung, Executive Director and Chief Executive Officer of KLN; Judy Chen, Chairman of UNICEF HK; and Hon Bing-wah, Hong Kong designer and artist.

 Token of Appreciation: A Symbol of Goodwill, Reflecting Hong Kong's Spirit